tlswg/tls13-spec/draft-ietf-tls-tls13.md

 identities
 : A list of the identities (labels for keys) that the client is willing to negotiate with the server.
+If sent alongside the "early_data" extension (see {{early-data-indication}}), the first identity is the one used for 0-RTT data.

 selected_identity
 : The server's chosen identity expressed as a (0-based) index into